Big, bold & beautiful roses

 Paul Transon (1900)

 From the “French David Austin”, Delbard, this rose like most of his offerings, fails to pull off the true old fashioned look that Austin mastered from the start.
 Never the less, many ,(including me) find this rose attractive, despite it’s very modern leaves and “fake”looking petals!
-I guess it must have that “je ne sais quoi” the French do so well! sold out
+I guess it must have that “je ne sais quoi” the French do so well! available now

-Gorgeous pure white wichuriana climber/rambler of moderate vigour.It has lovely scrolled buds that open out to loosely formed tissuey blooms with a sweet scent.
-Available now.
+Gorgeous pure white wichuriana climber/rambler of moderate vigour.It has lovely scrolled buds that open out to loosely formed tissuey blooms with a sweet scent. sold out.

 Macrantha x.
 Once flowering with delicate pink cupped flowers.
 Climber or cascade.
 Stunning in full flower.
 Available now

 Rambler.
 Apparently mislabelled in NZ, not the rose known by this name in Europe.
 Vigorous rambler with big show of white rosettes in early summer.
-Healthy and sweetly scented. sold out
+Healthy and sweetly scented. available now

 Silver Moon (1910)